Gradient in Civil Engineering with complete details and practical uses in road design. Easy explanation for students and site engineers.

 There are 4 Main types of gradient in civil engineering.
 Let’s understand them in a simple and Practical way.

-Ruling Gradient:
+Ruling :

 This type of Gradient are most commonly used in civil engineering.